Do you have low self-esteem?

 - to be sensitive to criticism

 - feelings of hostility

-In short – a low self-esteem makes us feel insecure, ineffective, unconfident and disempowered.
+In short – low self-esteem makes us feel insecure, ineffective, unconfident and disempowered.

-According to Dr. Sorensen ”low self-esteem ALWAYS forms in childhood when the individual is developing an initial view of how he or she, as a person, fits into the world.
-This process begins at birth and may continue to be cemented up to the age 8 or 10.”
+According to Dr Sorensen, ”low self-esteem ALWAYS forms in childhood when the individual is developing an initial view of how he or she, as a person, fits into the world.
+This process begins at birth and may continue to be cemented up to the age of 8 or 10.”
 Examples are:

 - being subject to abuse – sexual, emotional or physical, and the loss of control associated with this

 - having your physical and emotional needs neglected in childhood

 - failing to meet the expectations of your parents